Riverbraid/.github/README.md

 # Riverbraid

-**Deterministic, governance-locked cognitive architecture for AI and automation systems.**
+**Deterministic, governance-locked cognitive architecture reference for AI and automation systems.**

 Riverbraid separates capacity control from intelligence.
 It provides a stable, auditable substrate that ensures AI systems remain governable, predictable, and bound by hard system invariants — before problems occur, not after.